Tanvir000Tonoy/2025/February 2025.md

 Today I will try to Achieve those points.
 1. Store the transcend ssd into your main luggage .
-2. Reset the macbook
+2. Reset the macbook - Why !
-3. Make sure you're productive again.
+3. Make sure you're productive again. ( indeed I'm )
-4. Use macbook for 4 hourse reading books and youtube only .
+4. Use macbook for 4 hourse reading books and youtube only . ( okey It's on going )
-5. Take control of your emotion .Nothing to do with the emotion.
+5. Take control of your emotion .Nothing to do with the emotion. ( Got you )
-6. Cook the meal again for costras and Tonoy :)
+6. Cook the meal again for costras and Tonoy :) ( Done)

+[26.02.2025]
+Watching the course outline and syllabus.
+It's not easy though who said I'm a noob :) .
+Allah Vorosha , he will guide me properly.
 ```
 ```